johan-gras/johan-gras.github.io/projects/motioncapture.md

 *Sadly, reality is not as perfect as theory...*

-First, the acceleration signal is not continuous but discretized.
+First, **the acceleration signal is not continuous but discretized**.
-Second, data are noisy in many ways due to the sensor imperfection.
+Second, **data are noisy** in many ways due to the sensor imperfection.
-Thus, positions calculated from this data would be inaccurate.
+Thus, positions calculated from this data would be **inaccurate**.
-Different techniques are applied to partially correct existing incertitudes:
+Different techniques are applied to **partially correct existing incertitudes**:

 - [Trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) for integrals: reduce integration error on discrete values.
 - [Sensor calibration](https://learn.adafruit.com/calibrating-sensors/why-calibrate): reduce the measurement bias.